MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 ```

 ## Getting help and providing feedback
 We recognize that during the public beta you may come across an occasional bug or have feedback and suggestions on how we can improve privileged access management.
 We value your feedback and encourage you to share it with us:
 - Post your feedback ad suggestions in the [Office Preview Yammer Group](https://www.yammer.com/officeenterprisenda/#/threads/inGroup?type=in_group&feedId=14435206).
 - File your bug reports under area path “Office 365 Privileged Access Management” on the [Office Preview VSO](https://office-previews.visualstudio.com/previews).

-## Frequently asked questions (FAQ)
+## Frequently asked questions

 ### What SKUs do I need to use privileged access in Office 365?
 Privileged access management in Office 365 is currently only available for customers with E5 and Advanced Compliance SKUs.